-Russell Lee was a photographer and photojournalist who became a member of the team of photographers assembled for the federally sponsored Farm Security Administration (FSA) documentation project that was created as one of President Franklin Roosevelt’s New Deal programs.
+Russell Lee was a photographer and photojournalist who became a member of the team of photographers assembled for the federally sponsored Farm Security Administration (FSA) documentation project created as one of President Franklin Roosevelt’s New Deal programs.

 Lee moved to Austin, Texas in 1947 and often traveled as a free-lance photographer on assignment for magazines, corporations, the federal government, and the University of Texas.
-From 1965 to 1973 he taught photography at the University of Texas.
+From 1965 to 1973, he taught photography at the University of Texas.

 He died in Austin on August 28, 1986.
 An important collection of his work is at the Wittliff Collections, Texas State University.
 Some 80,000 of those photographs have also been donated by Exxon Corporation to the University of Louisville in Kentucky.
 Hundreds of more photographs can be seen at the Library of Congress.

-Compiled by Kathy Weiser-Alexander, updated November 2019.
+Compiled by Kathy Weiser-Alexander, updated December 2020.